Activated Carbon Water Filter: Why Many Filter Systems Have This

 That stage is crucial in removing almost all the micro-particles (heavy metals, other elements).
 That’s why it’s important to place the GAC right before that.
 This way, the reverse osmosis membrane will work optimally at all times.

-If your water filtration system has an activated carbon water filter, that will give you additional peace of mind.
-The residual disinfectants and organic constituents are removed.
-In addition, the reverse osmosis membranes receive protection.
+If your water filtration system has an activated carbon water filter, you’ll have additional peace of mind.
+The residual disinfectants and organic constituents are removed and the reverse osmosis membranes receive protection.

-No matter whether you are based in Melbourne, Sydney or further afield, if you have any questions about reverse osmosis, water filters and granular activated carbon filters, call us today at 1300 734 156.
+No matter whether you are based in Melbourne, Sydney or further afield, if you have any questions about reverse osmosis, water filters, or granular activated carbon filters, call us today on 1300 734 156.